-The primary goal of laryngotracheal reconstruction surgery is to establish a permanent, stable airway for you or your child to breathe through without the use of a breathing tube.
-Surgery can also improve voice and swallowing issues.
-Reasons for this surgery include:
+The goal of laryngotracheal reconstruction is to provide a safe and stable airway without the use of assistance from a breathing tube.